Nick-Tallguy/Nick-Tallguy.github.io/_posts/fr/0200-12-25-osm-notes_fr.md

 Now that you know the basics of notes, let's finish this section with some history.
 Before notes as such existed within the OpenStreetMap database, a parallel project offered this functionality.
 The project was named OpenStreetBugs and provided the essential tools for users to document map inconsistencies using text and coordinates.
 The functionality was excellent for reporting inconsistencies, so the decision was made to integrate it into OpenStreetMap, allowing it to be accessed through the API.
 It should be noted that when API 0.6 was defined and implemented, this version did not include the functionality for the notes.

 Indeed, the notes were included in a later addition to this version.
-In 2013, the notes service was offered as part of the API.
+En 2013, le service de notes a été proposé dans le cadre de l'API.
 By 2014, all OpenStreetBugs reports had been migrated to the OSM database.
-In 2017, 1 million notes had already been created worldwide.
+En 2017, 1 million de notes avaient déjà été créés dans le monde.

 [States for a note]: /images/beginner/note-states.png